Degenerating Hodge structure of one-parameter family of Calabi-Yau threefolds: Introduction

-The layout is this paper is as follows.
-Section \ref{Ch Basic Hodge Theory} covers some basics of Hodge theory and the compactification of period domains.
+The layout of this article is as follows.
+Section \ref{Ch Basic Hodge Theory} covers some basics of the Hodge theory and compactifications of the period domains.
 This chapter also serves to set notations.
 Section \ref{Ch Monodromy} begins with a review of the normalization of a LMHS obtained in \cite{GGK}.
 We then study the LMHSs using the normalization.
 Section \ref{Ch Generic Torelli} is devoted to the generic Torelli for a one-parameter family of Calabi--Yau threefolds.
-Section \ref{Ch MS} briefly reviews mirror symmetry of Calabi--Yau threefolds with a particular emphasis on a monodromy transformation around a MUM point.
-We also discuss some suggestive examples of Calabi--Yau threefolds with two MUM points.
+Section \ref{Ch MS} briefly reviews mirror symmetry with a particular emphasis on the monodromy transformation around a MUM point.
+We also discuss some suggestive examples with two MUM points.